thoas/picfit/README.rst

 General parameters
 ------------------

-Parameters to call the service are:
+Parameters to call the picfit service are:

 ::